rangrej-irfan/docs/mkdocs/docs/resources/design/access-management/jwt_token_user_identity.md

 The following connectors support the use of JWT tokens to carry user identity information:

 - OLAC connectors
-      - AWS EMR (on EC2) Spark OLAC connector without Kerberos
+      - AWS EMR (on EC2) Spark OLAC connector without Kerberos - JWT token user identity is the only supported way to enforce access control in a non-Kerberos EMR (on EC2) cluster.
-      - AWS EMR-Serverless Spark OLAC connector without Lake Formation
+      - AWS EMR-Serverless Spark OLAC connector without Lake Formation - JWT token user identity allows you to use Privacera for access control in a non-Lake Formation EMR-Serverless cluster without using IAM roles for user identity.
-      - Databricks Standard Cluster OLAC connector
+      - Databricks Standard Cluster OLAC connector - JWT token user identity is an additional way to pass user identity to Privacera for access control if you don't want to use the logged-in user identity.
-      - Apache Spark on EKS OLAC connector
+      - Apache Spark on EKS OLAC connector - JWT token user identity is the only supported way to enforce access control  Apache Spark on EKS cluster.
 -  FGAC connectors
-      - Databricks High Concurrency Cluster FGAC connector
+      - Databricks High Concurrency Cluster FGAC connector - JWT token user identity is an additional way to pass user identity to Privacera for access control if you don't want to use the logged-in user identity.

 ### Supported Deployments
 - PrivaceraCloud